wesleycamargo/azure-docs.pt-br/articles/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication.md

 ### <a name="register"> </a>Registrar seu aplicativo com o Active Directory do Azure

-1. Faça logon no [Portal de Gerenciamento de Visualização do Azure] e navegue até o seu aplicativo.
+1. Faça logon no [portal do Azure] e navegue até o seu aplicativo.
 Copie a **URL**.
 Você a utilizará para configurar seu aplicativo do Active Directory do Azure.

-3. Entre no [Portal de Gerenciamento do Azure] e navegue até o **Active Directory**.
+3. Entre no [portal clássico do Azure] e navegue até o **Active Directory**.

     ![][2]